Superhet Radio Tutorial Includes:

 While the basic concept for the double superheterodyne radio receiver involving two stages of frequency conversion may remain the same, there are a number of different "styles" that can be adopted:

 Apart from providing high levels of image rejection, this concept gave considerably improved levels of frequency stability for receivers of the time.
-Nowadays frequency synthesizers mean that this topology is rarely needed or used.
+However, it did require that a large number of switched bands was needed and for continuous coverage from 1 to 30 MHz with 500kHz each band, the number of crystals and bands was enormous.
+Nowadays frequency synthesizers mean that this RF circuit design format is rarely needed or used.

-- Tuned first oscillator: This is the most usual form of double conversion superheterodyne receiver.
+Tuned first oscillator: This is the most usual format for the RF design of a double conversion superheterodyne receiver.
 The first conversion uses a variable frequency oscillator which converts the signal to the first IF.

 Although little selectivity is generally provided in the first IF, often a filter known as a roofing filter may be used to provide some adjacent channel filtering.
 This prevents very strong adjacent channel signals from overloading the later stages of the IF.
 However the main selectivity is still provided in the lower frequency IF stages.

 The first local oscillator would typically be some form of frequency synthesizer as these are widely used and relatively cheap and easy to implement.
 They have excellent stability and can be programmed via a microprocessor enabling facilities like keypad frequency entry, tuning knob (controlled via a processor), scanning and much more.